Malus-Lupo/TerraFirmaRedux/README.md

 in if you also replaced the original recipe with a work station recipe.

 Also if you wish to add old textures, I have a goal to replace every texture from this pack, with the equivalent TFC texture, where allowed.
 Only if the item or block should have that texture.
 Like iron gear from vanilla, bronze gear from thermal foundation, vanilla foods etc.
-Also the cutting board is replaced by the knife, please use its oredict.
-And when using other tools from Pams in the Chef Table please make sure you set the default damage of 0 to 1, or the game will not like it.